groue/GRMustache/Articles/WhyMustacheFilters.md

 # Mustache support for "Filters"

-Here are a few arguments for the introduction of "filters" in Mustache, and a description of what they should be.
+Here are a few arguments for the introduction of "filters" in Mustache, and a description of what they should be, as a contribution to the [open discussion](http://github.com/mustache/spec/issues/41) on the mustache/spec repository.

-GRMustache provides an implementation of filters fully cover all the points described here.
+GRMustache provides an implementation of [filters](../Guides/filters.md) that fully cover all the points described here.

 1. Why filters are good for Mustache
 2. Why Mustache tags should contain expressions, not statements